-2. To determine the size of the configured swap space, enter the following command:
+To determine the size of the configured swap space, enter the following command:

 '''

-/usr/sbin/lsps -a
+/usr/sbin/swapinfo -a

 '''

-If necessary, refer to your operating system documentation for information about how to configure additional swap space.
+If necessary, refer to the operating system documentation for information about how to configure additional swap space.

 3. To determine the amount of free disk space available in the /tmp directory, enter the following command: